Millicent Goldschmidt

-Millicent "Mimi" Edna Goldschmidt (née Cohen) is an American microbiologist.
+Millicent "Mimi" Edna Goldschmidt (née Cohen; born June 1, 1926) is an American microbiologist.
 Goldschmidt is known for her pioneering work in the field of astrobiology in addition to her medical research and her contributions to rapid testing methods for detecting microbial contaminants.
 Goldschmidt is a professor emerita at the University of Texas.

 Early life and education

 Born June 1, 1926, Goldschmidt grew up in Erie, PA and grew interested in biology when examining her natural surroundings as a girl scout.
 By age 10, she had decided to become a biologist.

-She received a B.A. in 1947 from Case Western Reserve University in concentrated sciences.
+Goldschmidt received a B.A. in 1947 from Case Western Reserve University in concentrated sciences.
 Though initially discouraged by the amount of memorisation required in undergraduate biology, Goldschmidt pursued it further and became particularly interested in microbiology.
 She continued on to graduate studies despite resistance from her family; her parents were concerned that this decision would affect her marriage prospects.
 She obtained her M.S. in 1950 and Ph.D. in 1952, both from Purdue University.
 Her Ph.D. thesis was entitled Factors Affecting the Oxidation of Acetate by Micrococcus pyogenes var. aureus, completed under the supervision of Dr. Dorothy M. Powelson.
 Her master's degree project was about penicillin growth, and her findings improved commercial penicillin production yields.